French Defence, Tarrasch Variation: Nf6

 History and Notable Players

 It arises from the French Defense: Tarrasch Variation.
-Among the most prolific practitioners on the White side are Michele Godena (54 games), Sergei Tiviakov (49 games), Vlastimil Jansa (45 games).
-On the Black side, notable exponents include Sergey Volkov (108 games), Ivan Farago (104 games), Evgeny Gleizerov (101 games).
+Among the most prolific White practitioners are Michele Godena (54 games), Sergei Tiviakov (49 games), Vlastimil Jansa (45 games).
+Black-side regulars include Sergey Volkov (108 games), Ivan Farago (104 games), Evgeny Gleizerov (101 games).

 Main Lines and Variations